Widget Embed Guide

 The Blockdaemon Earn Widget currently supports the following functionality:

-• Swaps: Ethereum, Base, Arbitrum, Optimism, Kaia.
+• Swaps: Configurable per deployment via chain allow/block lists (commonly Ethereum, Base, Arbitrum, Optimism, Kaia).

 Implementation Checklist